Enter to main center

 Ⅱ. Highlights and Achievements

-1. Features of the third- and fourth-generation e-Gate
+1. Features of the New Generation e-Gate

 (1) The system is compatible with previous generations of e-Gate.
 Thus, users do not need to re-enroll.